This one-bowl recipe for gluten-free cherry oatmeal cookies is not too sweet and is perfect for tucking into school lunches or enjoying as a snack!

 I have a short (and not-too-sweet) recipe for you today -- lovely little oatmeal cookies with dried cherries.
-This is a one bowl recipe, always appreciated in my kitchen!
+This is a one-bowl recipe, always appreciated in my kitchen!
 They are sweetened with a little honey (or maple syrup) and applesauce, with just a bit of coconut oil for richness.
 The cookies are also dairy and egg-free; I made them when we had friends over for a play date who don't eat eggs, dairy, or gluten.
 I like to have a few back-pocket recipes I can rely on when I want to bake a certain way, and this one is a reliable favorite.

-It's also a great cookie base recipe: you could swap out the dried cherries for chocolate chips (or add chocolate chips), add walnuts or other nuts, try pear sauce instead of the applesauce, the list goes on.
-I've included some substitution options below although I'm not sure if it would work to switch out the rolled outs as they are integral to the cookie.
+It's also a great cookie base recipe: you could swap out the dried cherries for chocolate chips (or add chocolate chips), add walnuts or other nuts, try pear sauce instead of the applesauce, and the list goes on.
+I've included some substitution options below although I'm not sure if it would work to switch out the rolled oats as they are integral to the cookie.
 But if you can't do oats, I think quinoa flakes would work as a decent swap, perhaps balanced with some dried coconut flakes.
 (Actually -- including coconut in this recipe would be wonderful!)

 We're headed out camping tonight -- crossing fingers for no rain; at least, no rain whilst we're sleeping in a tent! -- and I'm packing up a tin of these cookies for easy snacking.
 They travel well, and would also be perfect tucked into school lunches.